Best Crypto Wallets

 ✔️ Back up your account with a seed phrase

-✔️ Connects to many decentralized exchanges and apps
+✔️ Connects to many decentralised exchanges and apps

 Cons